naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.4.Device.monitoring.management.maintenance.md

 The ```dir``` does show the configuration files stored in NVRAM.
 To see them, first cd directory to the nvram: and then list the contents using the dir command.

 #### URL Prefixes for Specifying File Locations

+File locations are specified in Cisco IFS using the URL convention: tftp://192.168.1.25/configs/backup-config

+Examples of URLS for accessing the local Cisco IFS include the following:
+- flash:configs/backup-configs
+- system:running-config
+- nvram:startup-config

+#### Commands for Managing Configuration Files